tekperfect/devops-docs/docs/courses/14-Cloud_Computing/lessons/aws-s3.md

 ![S3](2-s3-bucket.png)

-4. For Bucket name, enter a name for your bucket.
-The bucket name must be unique within a partition.
+4. The bucket name must be unique.
 When entering the bucket name try to make it as unique as possible because generic names are almost always taken.

 5. Consist only of lowercase letters, numbers, dots (.), and hyphens (-).
 For best compatibility, we recommend that you avoid using dots (.) in bucket names, except for buckets that are used only for static website hosting.
 They should also begin and end with a letter or number.

-6. After you create the bucket, you cannot change its name.
+6. Remember after you create the bucket, you cannot change its name.

 7. Important...
 Please avoid including sensitive information, such as account numbers, PII or PHI in the bucket name.
 The bucket name is visible in the URLs that point to the objects in the bucket.

 8. For Region, choose the AWS Region where you want the bucket to reside.

-9. To minimize latency and costs and address regulatory requirements, choose a Region close to you.
+9. To minimize latency and costs, choose a Region close to you.
 Objects stored in a Region never leave that Region unless you explicitly transfer them to another Region.

 10. Under Object Ownership, to disable or enable ACLs and control ownership of objects uploaded in your bucket, choose one of the following settings: